Metadium Price Tops $0.11 on Major Exchanges (META)

-Metadium (CURRENCY:META) traded 0.8% lower against the US dollar during the 24-hour period ending at 23:00 PM ET on October 16th.
-During the last seven days, Metadium has traded down 9.5% against the US dollar.
-One Metadium coin can currently be bought for approximately $0.11 or 0.00000176 BTC on cryptocurrency exchanges.
-Metadium has a total market capitalization of $134.67 million and $8.38 million worth of Metadium was traded on exchanges in the last 24 hours.
+Metadium (CURRENCY:META) traded down 0.9% against the US dollar during the 1 day period ending at 21:00 PM Eastern on October 17th.
+Metadium has a total market capitalization of $136.53 million and approximately $8.99 million worth of Metadium was traded on exchanges in the last 24 hours.
+One Metadium coin can now be purchased for $0.11 or 0.00000175 BTC on exchanges.
+In the last week, Metadium has traded 7.1% lower against the US dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.